Powerlearnproject/se-day1-assignment-VictorOnyango/README.md

 VCS - They help in tracking changes in software source code and coordinating work among team members e.g GIT

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
-1. Changing  requirements can be overcomed by doing thorough research so as to be able to come up with necessary requirement so as to even when the changes come they will be minimal.
+Changing  requirements - can be overcomed by doing thorough research so as to be able to come up with necessary requirement so as to even when the changes come they will be minimal
-2. Technical Debt can be solved by ensuring software engineers follow strictly the laid out project plan without shortcut so as to prevent software misfunction which may increase maintenance cost.
+Technical Debt - can be solved by ensuring software engineers follow strictly the laid out project plan without shortcut so as to prevent software misfunction which may increase maintenance cost

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance. unit testing - testing individual componet or module of software and it helps in preventing error at a module level